 VRC Documentation

 Documentation is necessary for a VRC to succeed and run efficiently.
 This includes having policies, forms, facilities, communication protocols and tracking capabilities for volunteer activities.
-The VRC Director (or designee) will be responsible for assuring the following documentation is completed before, during and after Volunteer Reception Center operations.
+The VRC Director (or designee) will be responsible for assuring the following documentation is completed before, during and after VRC operations:

 Written agreement signed for the facility being used for the VRC.
 This agreement should outline any cost or specific limits/requirements identified by facility managers.